bootstrap-vue/bootstrap-vue/docs/directives/scrollspy/README.md

 **Note:** The directive is applied backwards compared to native Bootstrap V4.
-In **Bootstrap-Vue** the `v-b-scrollspy` directive is applied to the target element that has the nav-links, and the option(s) specify the element to monitor scrolling on.
+In **Bootstrap-Vue** the `v-b-scrollspy` directive is applied to the target element that has the nav-links, and the options specify which element to monitor scrolling on.

+The directive an be applied to any containing element or component.

 ### Usage
 Assume `<body>` is the scroll element, and use default offset of 10 pixels